MichalPogodski/Bag_of_Visual_Words/README.md

 # Bag of Visual Words
 ## Goal:
-Recognize popular buildings from Poznań with Bag of Visual Words.
+Recognize popular buildings in Poznań with Bag of Visual Words.

 ## Data:
 Provided by a lecturer.